hasanmoudud/geocompr/main.md

 We are now ready for some QGIS geoprocessing from within R!

-Unioning polygons often produces so-called sliver polygons.
+Unioning polygons often produces so-called sliver polygons - the case when the borders of the polygons to union do not overlap completely.
-This is the case when the borders of the polygons to union do not overlap completely which is frequently the case when combining data from different sources.
+This happens often when combining data from different sources.
 Here, we will reuse the incongruent polygons we have already encountered in section \@ref(spatial-aggr).
 Both polygon datasets are available in the **spData** package, and for both we would like to use a geographic CRS (see also Chapter \@ref(reproj-geo-data)).